Tigers Are Not Afraid

 People watch horror to escape from problems that exist in the real world.
 But what if the real world is the horror?

-Tigers are Not Afraid tells the story of Estrella (Paola Lara), a young girl whose class is interrupted one day by the sound of gunfire.
-While hiding on the floor, Estrella’s teacher gives her three pieces of chalk, each she is told, represents a wish.
+Tigers are Not Afraid tells the story of Estrella (Paola Lara), a young girl whose school day is interrupted by the sound of gunfire.
+While hiding on the floor, Estrella’s teacher gives her three pieces of chalk- each, she is told, represents a wish.
 Later that day, Estrella goes home to wait for her mother, but her mother does not come home.
 After some time, Estrella begins to worry that her mother may be a victim of the Huascas, a local cartel that deals in human trafficking, Eventually Estrella gets hungry and tired, so she tries wishing for her mother to return.
 But the wish quickly goes into “The Monkey’s Paw” territory.

-Unfortunately, the timing could not be worse, as Shine is about to learn that the Huacas ain’t nothing to f—k with.
-But Estrella still has two wishes.
+Unfortunately, the timing could not be worse, as Shine is about to learn that the Huacas ain’t nothing to fuck with.
+Fortunately, Estrella still has two wishes.

-In making Tigers are Not Afraid, Lopez has achieved a difficult task: to tell a story about Mexican drug cartels that does not inadvertently glamorize them.
-By focusing on victims, Lopez effectively illustrates the danger living in a society where cartels have political control and police are afraid to engage them.
-Lopez’s fusion of fantasy and hyper-realism also provides the movie with wealth of unforgettable images to support the film’s sociopolitical sub-text.
-At its best, Tigers are Not Afraid demonstrates the power of horror films to explore the human consequences to a nation in crisis, and to present those horrors in a way a global audience can understand.
+In making Tigers are Not Afraid, Issa López has achieved a difficult task: to tell a story about Mexican drug cartels that does not inadvertently glamorize them.
+By focusing on victims, López effectively illustrates the danger living in a society where cartels have political control and police are afraid to engage them.
+López’s fusion of fantasy and hyper-realism also provides the movie with wealth of unforgettable images that heighten the film’s sociopolitical sub-text.
+Tigers are Not Afraid demonstrates the power of horror films to explore the human costs of a nation in crisis, and presents its real-world horrors in a way a global audience can understand.